Jan-Oliver/wg_gesucht_scraper/README.md

 The 'main.py' file encapsulates all information the user has to change.

 ### Name of datatable
-Change the `DATATABLE_DATABASE` constant in `main.py` to whatever you want.
+Change the `DATATABLE_DATABASE` constant in `main.py` to whatever you want your table name to be.

 ### Google Maps API Key
 Change the `MAPS_API_KEY` constant in `main.py` to your API Key.
-It is used to convert the specified address into lon/lat value per on crawl.
+It is used to convert the crawled address into lon and lat values.

 ### Specify which city to scrape
 Example for Munich to clarify the usage.
 Other examples are also provided in the `main.py` to give a head start.